yowko/EnableWindowsAutoCompletion/README.md

 # EnableWindowsAutoCompletion

-Help user to enable auto completion in commnad prompt.
+Help user to enable auto-completion in command prompt.